 and may submit a report to the licensing authority on those matters.

+(8a) The Executive Director —

+(a) is required, on the licensing authority requesting a report of that kind in relation to an application, to cause a report to be provided to the licensing authority as to any matter arising from the application that relates to the relevant matters; and

+(b) may intervene in proceedings before the licensing authority for the purpose of introducing evidence or making representations in relation to the relevant matters.

+(8b) In subsection (8a) —

-(8a) The Executive Director, Public Health within the meaning of the Health Act 1911, or a person authorised in writing by the Executive Director to act on his or her behalf, may intervene in proceedings before the licensing authority for the purpose of introducing evidence or making representations in relation to the harm or ill-health caused to people, or any group of people, due to the use of liquor, and the minimization of that harm or ill-health.
+“Executive Director” means the Executive Director, Public Health as defined in the Health Act 1911 section 3(1) and, for the purposes of subsection (8a)(b), includes a person authorised in writing by the Executive Director;

+“relevant matters” means the harm or ill-health caused to people, or any group of people, due to the use of liquor, and the minimisation of that harm or ill-health.

 (9) On an application relating to a club licence, a person to whom section 70 applies may intervene in proceedings before the licensing authority for the purpose of introducing evidence or making representations in relation to matters to which that section refers.